chanitypham/vs-exam-client/api-documentation.md

       tags:
         - teacher
       summary: .***WebSocket, not GET*** - Monitor students during exam
-      description: Allows a teacher to monitor students during an exam
+      description: Allows a teacher to monitor students during an exam.
+Add studentId (str) and acceptRq (bool) query when prof press accept for request.
+Timeout for professor reply is 30 seconds.
       security:
         - bearerAuth: []
       parameters: